MiratBikkuzin/MiratBikkuzin/README.md

 Backend Python Developer
 ------------------------

-I've been learning to code for 12 months.
+I've been learning to code for 1 year.
 I started with Python, but have really found a passion for backend development.

 * 🌍  I'm based in Ufa
 * ✉️  You can contact me at [https://t.me/futap35](mailto:https://t.me/futap35)